21900646/FinalProject_OSS_2021/README.md

 # FinalProject_OSS_2021
 # Project - Personality Test
 ## What does this project do?
 This project is a personality type test such as MBTI.
+When the user chooses the answers to the questions, they analyze the answers and tell them who the similar characters are.
+Each answer's id has an index of characters with similar personalities, and based on this, the character with the most frequent index is the final result.

 ## Why is this project useful?